Wheat and Dairy

 Gluten During Childhood and Type 1 Diabetes

 The Finnish Type 1 Diabetes Prediction and Prevention Study, a prospective birth cohort of children with genetic susceptibility to type 1 diabetes, found that those who had a high intake of oats, gluten-containing cereals, gluten, and dietary fiber during childhood (up to age 6) had an increased risk of islet autoimmunity (Hakola et al. 2019).
+This study also found that oats, gluten-containing cereals, wheat, and rye were linked to increased diabetes-related markers or diabetes (Virtanen et al. 2024).

 A large Norwegian study found that the mother's intake of gluten in pregnancy was not associated with type 1 diabetes, but a higher intake of gluten by the child at an early age was associated with a higher risk of type 1 diabetes (Lund-Blix et al. 2020).